shoheiyokoyama/Koyomi/README.md

 ***selectedDayTextState***

-If you want to change day textColor when the user selects day in the `Koyomi`, set `selectedDayTextState` to `change(UIColor)`.
+If you want to change day textColor when the user selects day in the `Koyomi`, set `selectedDayTextState` to `SelectedTextState.change(UIColor)`.

-Also, if you don't want to change day textColor when the user selects day, set `selectedDayTextState` to `keeping`.
+Also, if you don't want to change day textColor when the user selects day, set `selectedDayTextState` to `SelectedTextState.keeping`.

 ```swift
 // day text color change white when selected.